telefonicaid/iotagent-onem2m/README.md

 and OneM2M Ones.
 Those conventions can be split in two categories: general conventions and operation specific conventions.

 #### General conventions
-This is a list of the general conventions that were considered for this first verison of the OneM2M IOTA:
+This is a list of the general conventions that were considered for this first version of the OneM2M IOTA:

-- Each FIWARE service (or Tenant) will be mapped to a OneM2M AE (as a service represents a cloud application in the FIWARE ecosystem.
+- Each FIWARE service (or Tenant), along with its subservice (or service path) will be mapped to a single OneM2M AE (as a service represents a cloud application in the FIWARE ecosystem).

-- Each subservice will be represented in OneM2M as a subservice.
-- Each device will be represented as a Resource Entity.
+- Each device will be represented as a Container.

+- Whenever an update context arrives to the IoT Agent with a command value, a new content instance will be created under the device container.

+- When a new device is provisioned, a subscription to the device container will be created.
+Notifications to the IOTA will be mapped to active attributes.

 #### Protocol specific conventions
 The following tables show all the attributes in request and response contents in the OneM2M protocol, and how they are